jm130/dmogdocs/docs/source/utilities/hwVSCode.rst

 There is also a version if a GPU is required: hwVSCodeGPU

-To use this tool, please first follow the steps for getting setup to connect to DMOG via VS Code shown :ref:`HERE <user-connecting>`
+To use this tool, please first follow the steps for getting setup to connect to DMOG via VS Code shown :ref:`HERE <vsCodeSlurm>`

 Please note, however, that you will need to modify part of the config file: